Development Guide

 Tip

-During continuous integration, the code is checked automatically with pre-commit.
-To run these checks locally, you can install and run pre-commit like so:
+During continuous integration, the code is checked automatically with prek.

 The coxeter package adheres to a relatively strict set of style guidelines.
-All code in coxeter should be formatted using black.
-Imports should be formatted using `isort`_.
+All code in coxeter should be formatted using ruff.
+Imports should be formatted using ruff.
 For guidance on the style, see PEP 8 and the Google Python Style Guide, but any ambiguities should be resolved automatically by running black.
 All code should of course also follow the principles in PEP 20.

 API documentation should be written as part of the docstrings of the package in the Google style.
 There is one notable exception to the guide: class properties should be documented in the getters functions, not as class attributes, to allow for more useful help messages and inheritance of docstrings.
 Docstrings may be validated using pydocstyle (or using the flake8-docstrings plugin as documented above).
 The official documentation is generated from the docstrings using Sphinx.